 For calculating the amount of deferred taxes, any difference between the SII value of assets/liabilities and their related carrying value for tax purposes is considered on an item by item basis.
-As stated in section D.3.., DTL is recognized for balance sheet items, where the change to SII value is an increase of the value of the asset item, or a decrease of the value of the liability item, resulting in a future taxable profit.
+As stated in section D.3., DTL is recognized for balance sheet items, where the change to SII value is an increase of the value of the asset item, or a decrease of the value of the liability item, resulting in a future taxable profit.

-The differences are subject to a deferred tax rate of 12.5 %, which corresponds to the current average local tax rate for LFL.
+The differences are subject to a deferred tax rate of 12.5 %, which corresponds to the expected average local tax rate for LFL.
 The same tax rate is also applied for the calculation of deferred taxes in the IFRS reporting of LFL for Generali Group purposes, in line with IAS 12 requirements.
+The expected average tax rate is evaluated by an external tax expert on a yearly basis.
+Compared to the previous year, the applicable tax rate remained unchanged.